-In 1991, Don Jesús Morales Rodríguez and his wife Carmen, together with a group of volunteers from the city of Mayagüez, found the Hogar Albergue Jesús de Nazaret (El Hogar).
-El Hogar is incorporated as a non-profit organization with the State Department, under the number 21,066.
+Don Jesús Morales Rodríguez and his wife Doña Carmen Cordero de Morales, together with a group of volunteers from the city of Mayagüez, found the Hogar Albergue para Niños Jesús de Nazaret (Hogar).
+The Hogar is incorporated as a non-profit organization with the State Department, under the number 21,066.

-In the same year, El Hogar receives a grant of $52,000 from the federal Housing and Urban Development agency (HUD).
+In the same year, the Hogar receives a $52 thousand grant from the federal Housing and Urban Development agency (HUD).
 The capital grant was used to remodel the facility that four years later would become the first home shelter for child victims of abuse in Mayagüez, Puerto Rico.

-El Hogar holds its first "Great Walk" against child abuse with the sponsorship of the Allergan America Company.
+El Hogar holds its first "Great Walk-A-Thon" against child abuse with the sponsorship of the Allergan America Company.
 Mr. José Luis Díaz, President of Allergan America, delivers a check for $13,500 raised through the event.
-These funds were used to defray the costs required for El Hogar to begin operations in 1995.1993
+These funds were used to defray the costs required for the Hogar to begin operations in 1995.

 With the signing of an agreement with the City of Mayagüez, the Hogar Albergue para Niños Jesús de Nazaret opens its doors to serve children removed from their homes by the Department of Family Services.
-Its inauguration culminates on a high note almost five years of efforts by the founding committee, governmental agencies, sponsor companies and community volunteers from Mayagüez and Puerto Rico.
+Its inauguration culminates on a high note after almost five years of efforts by the founding committee, governmental agencies, sponsor companies and community volunteers from the city of Mayagüez and Puerto Rico.

-El Hogar inaugurates the remodeled facilities of the children's shelter.
+The Hogar inaugurates the remodeled facilities of the children's shelter.
 The ‘Casita’ now has a dispensary, new kitchen and laundry equipment, a new fence, remodeled administrative area, and new decor.
-The new facilities offer a cozy and safe environment for the children who live in El Hogar.2003
+The new facilities offer a cozy and safe environment for the children who live in the Hogar.

-In October of 2011, an education room named after the founder, Jesús Morales Rodríguez, is inaugurated in the Hogar Albergue Jesús de Nazaret.
+In October of 2011, an education room named after the founder, Jesús Morales Rodríguez, is inaugurated at the Hogar.
 The remodeling of this room was a result of a project conceived by the Asociación de Damas Cívicas de Mayagüez to improve the institution's physical structure.
-The room's renovation includes a new design, the installation of new computer equipment, and the donation of educational materials the children can use for homework and learning activities.2011
+The room's renovation includes a new design, the installation of new computer equipment, and the donation of educational materials the children can use for homework and learning activities.